MegaMech/DecompTools-vscode-extension/README.md

 * Modular design in Typescript.
 Anyone can add a module contributing to an efficient decomp workflow.
 * Generates M2C code in a nearby panel while you decomp.
 This way, you always have access to the original M2C!
 It tracks your scope, no need for any terminal commands.
 * Static DL generator
-* Dynamic DL helper
+* Dynamic DL realizer.
+Places matched machine-code into a text box for easy manipulation prior to sending to gfxdis.
 * Displays a filtered tree view of non-matching funcs of byte size.
 This helps devs decomp the small functions first.
 In the future, this could contain many filters.

 ## Dependencies
-Compile gfxdis for Windows
+Compile gfxdis for wsl or linux. https://github.com/glankk/n64
-https://github.com/glankk/n64

 ## Install
 Install the extension.
 (I haven't gotten that far yet)

 ## Compiling from source
 Open the project from VS Code and press F5 to compile and create a debugging session.